 It took some trial and error, but we have this distributed office thing down.
 We depend on several tools to help us communicate and be virtually present to each other.
 The most important rule of thumb is that it’s better to over communicate than under communicate.
-Post on Slack, share your status on the #attendance channel, jump on Zoom (preferably using video)—do whatever you need to in order to be virtually known.
+Post on Slack, share your status in the #attendance channel, jump on Zoom (preferably using video)—do whatever you need to in order to be virtually known.

-We typically work during normal business hours: 8 a.m. to 5 p.m.-ish CST.
+We typically work during normal business hours: 9 a.m. to 5 p.m.-ish CST.
 That’s a big “ish.”
-We trust each other to put in 40 working hours a week, whether those hours are before the sun rises or after the kids have gone to bed.
+We trust each other to put in 30 billable hours per week, whether those hours are before the sun rises or after the kids have gone to bed.
 It’s not uncommon that a personal appointment runs long during the day, so you log a few evening hours.
 This is ok!
 We understand life happens.
 Do what you need to do, just keep everyone apprised of your status on Slack.

 Slack is the tool we use daily for team and project communication.
 We’ve installed a ton of custom emoji packs in Slack, to keep things from getting too serious.
-You’ll be using the Slack status, and Slack channels.
+You’ll be using the Slack status and Slack channels.
 Please add your profile photo and your personal pronouns in parentheses next to your “full name” when you first log in.